Working for a Nonprofit: Exploring the Pros and Cons

 A strong sense of purpose

 “I find that those who excel at their job in the nonprofit world are those who truly care,” says Winchester.
 This shouldn’t come as a surprise.
-Afterall, the reason your organization exists is because people rallied around a cause, idea or mission.
+After all, the reason a nonprofit organization exists is because people rallied around a cause, idea or mission.

 The minimal budget described earlier means every employee needs to carry their weight.
-Aslesen says nonprofit employers definitely prioritize experienced candidates who are skilled in the position for which they are hiring.
-Passion will only get you so far; at the end of the day, they still need someone who can successful carry out the position.
+Often, nonprofit employers prioritize experienced candidates who are skilled in the listed position—passion will only get you so far; at the end of the day, they still need someone who can successfully carry out the position, which often means somebody with a degree.

 The ability to balance